US Drug Supply Chain

 - Read the Report of the Task Force on State Oversight on Drug Importation.

-- Read President Juran’s blog post about how NABP can help states to safely develop drug importation plans.
+- Read former President Juran’s blog post about how NABP can help states to safely develop drug importation plans.

 - Explore the Department of Health and Human Services and Food and Drug Administration’s Safe Importation Action Plan describing the two pathways for lower cost medications for patients.